imagine-space/TOMLWORKCV/README.md

 #### Projects

 - I led a project to craft a database API to be used by external clients including the largest estate agency group in the UK Connells.
-This led to a multi-million pound deal with Connells being completed.
 - I configured and built applications on a Docker Container Network.
 - I led a project to allow articles for multiple sites to be loaded through a Database API.
 This project included implementing multi-layered caching and overhauling legacy software.
-- I worked on a project for locating property within certain geographical boundaries using geoqueries.

 #### Tech Stack